 - Although he deplores Nale's ego-driven behavior because it makes him a less effective villain, he falls for the same trap as Nale: believing that Elan is (or at least should be) The Hero when he's actually the Plucky Comic Relief, and then having a Villainous Breakdown when things don't go the way he had planned.
 He also denounces Nale as one of Elan's B-list villains, while Julio Scoundrél considers Tarquin one of his B-list villains.

-- According to Word of the Giant, he's also this for Elan.
+- He's also this for Elan.
 He's infuriated that Elan happily accepts his role as a second-stringer who uses his Genre Savvy to help his team rather than using them to be the team's leader.
 Thing is, Tarquin himself is apparently a second-stringer whose primary use to his team is his Genre Savvy — he's just too egocentric to accept it.

 - Not So Stoic: He starts losing his cool as the Order continues to one-up him and evade his attempts to kill Roy.